YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 A function implementing logic for a transaction should return :code:`error` with one of the following:

-- A normal return to indicate that per application logic, the transaction can be committed.
+- A normal return (:code:`nil`) to indicate that per application logic, the transaction can be committed.
 The YottaDB database engine will commit the transaction if it is able to, as discussed in `Transaction Processing`_, and if not, will call the function again.
 - TPRESTART to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB